Mart Sander

-Mart Sander (born 10 August 1967) is an Estonian filmmaker, actor, author, musician, artist, and television host, holding a PhD in film studies.

-He also holds the Guinness World Record for Most Roles Played by a Single Actor in a Film.
+Mart Sander (born 10 August 1967) is an Estonian filmmaker, actor, author and musician.
+He holds a PhD in film studies, and the Guinness World Record for "Most Roles Played by a Single Actor in a Film" for his 2024 film Dr. Sander's Sleep Cure.

 Life and career

 In his youth, Mart Sander studied violin and conducting.
 He started singing in the choir of the Estonian National Opera at the age of eighteen.
 At the age of nineteen, Sander and swing orchestra Modern Fox won a talent competition in Moscow, the band toured both in Soviet Union and in Europe.
 He later returned to the Estonian National Opera as a stage director.
 He obtained his BA in musicology from the Tallinn University, his MA in film and TV directing at the BFM (Baltic Film and Media School) and in 2024, PhD in film also at the BFM, where he is lecturing on cultural history and film music semiotics.
 He has also studied screenwriting at the London Film Academy.
 Member of Estonian Writers' Union and Estonian Association of Audiovisual Authors.